 The decision of the Registrar is made in private and reasons for the decision are not published.
 However, there will be occasions where the consideration of an application by the Registrar becomes public knowledge.
-If this happens the GOC will release information in accordance with our disclosure policy and in compliance with the law in order to maintain public confidence in our regulatory activities.
+If this happens the GOC will release information in accordance with our disclosure policy and in compliance with the law, in order to maintain public confidence in our regulatory activities.

-Carrying on business while unregistered
+Practising while unregistered

-If you declare to us that you have carried on business whilst unregistered we will usually ask you to provide further information about the activities you have undertaken.
-We may also request information from any other person, or organisation, if we believe that it is relevant to the declaration that you have made.
+If you declare to us that you have practised whilst unregistered, we will usually ask you to provide further information about the activities you have undertaken.
+We will also ask you if these activities were carried out under supervision and, if so, we will request the name and GOC number of your supervisor.
+We may then request further information from your supervisor.
+We may also request information from any other person or organisation if we believe that it is relevant to the declaration that you have made.

-In addition to any information that we have requested from you, or any other body, we will ask you for any comments or representations you wish to make in relation to your declaration and whether you believe it affects your fitness to carry on business.
+In addition to any information that we have requested from you, or any other body, we will ask you for any comments or representations you wish to make in relation to your declaration, and whether you believe it affects your fitness to practise.

-A member of the Registration team will ensure that all of the information that has been supplied to us in relation to the declaration is put before the Registrar who will consider it within five working days.
+A member of the Registration team will ensure that all of the information that has been supplied to us in relation to the declaration is put before the Registrar, who will consider it within five working days.